When it comes to car insurance, driving less means saving more.

-While there is some wiggle room, generally a "low mileage" driver is characterized by someone who drives between 0-7.5k miles per year.
-If you've ever received a car insurance quote before, you're usually given a standard US average annual mileage of 12k.
+While there is some wiggle room, generally a "low-mileage" driver is considered someone who drives between 0 and 7,500 miles per year.
+If you've ever received a car insurance quote before, you're usually rated at the standard US average annual mileage of 12,000.
 Broken down below, you can see how much your premium can change based solely on your annual mileage.

 |Annual Mileage||Average Annual Premium|

-Again, this is a very general estimate of how much your premium can change based on how you drive.
-While the average mileage in the US between those who drive less than 7.5k miles annually and those who drive over 15k is $71, it's over $403 in California!
-Meaning, being a low mileage driver in California can potentially save you more money than it can in Texas.
+This is a general estimate of how car insurance costs change depending on mileage.
+While the average difference in car insurance costs between those who drive less than 7,500 miles annually and those who cover 15,000-plus miles is just $71, occasional drivers save up to $403 per year in California!
+A low-mileage driver in California will save more money than an infrequent motorist in Texas.

-Usage-based insurance, usually backed by telematics, is a relatively new but growing division of insurance.
-Essentially, a device (either in your vehicle or via an app in your phone) monitors the way you drive in order to determine your car insurance premium.
-By tracking the way your drive for a pre-determined amount of time, the telematics devices can more accurately predict the kind of client you will be for your insurance company.
-Thereby more accurately pricing your premium, in theory.
+Usage-based insurance — usually backed by telematics devices — is a young-but-growing type of insurance.
+A device — either plugged into your vehicle or tied to an app in your phone — monitors the way you drive in order to determine your car insurance premium.
+By tracking the way you drive, the insurer can more accurately predict the kind of client you will be and more accurately price your premium.

 The benefit of this kind of program for low mileage drivers is you are somewhat paying for only the car insurance you actually need.
 In a way, it's a "pay as you go" or "pay as you drive" version of car insurance.
 Currently, your insurance is derived from your driving record as well as other rating factors that can predict (but are not exact reflections of) your driving habits — such as credit score, age, homeowner status, etc.

-If you're looking for insurance companies with telematics programs, the insurers below have begun to implement programs designed for you.
-Keep in mind, these programs will not be available in every state.
+If you're looking for insurance companies with telematics programs, consider the below insurers.
+Keep in mind these programs are not be available in every state.

 |Progressive Snapshot||Average of $130|